periodo/periodo-tests/README.md

 2. In Firefox `about://config` set `security.enterprise_roots.enabled` to `true`
 3. You may need to manually import into Firefox the CA root certificate installed by `mkcert`.

-Due the the need to manually configure Firefox before it will run the tests, it is excluded from CI runs of the tests.
+Only Chrome is tested when the tests are run under continuous integration (CI).
+Due to the need to manually configure Firefox before it will run the tests, it is excluded from CI runs.
+Safari also seems to have trouble running in a CI environment, so it is excluded too.